Faithful-Resource-Pack/Docs/src/routes/pages/classicfaithful/32x-texturing-guidelines.md

   <img src="/images/pages/textures/classicfaithful/22.png" alt="reusing textures" class="center" loading="lazy">
   <p class="center"><i><b>Picture 22:</b> A texture that directly references another.
 Note the identical plank background on the crafting table.</i></p>
   <br>
-  <li id="blending-colours"><b>Don’t upscale useless textures.</b> If a texture would end up looking identical to vanilla when upscaled, is unused, or is already so high resolution that there’s no real need to upscale it, then just don’t do it.
+  <li id="useless-textures"><b>Don’t upscale useless textures.</b> If a texture would end up looking identical to vanilla when upscaled, is unused, or is already so high resolution that there’s no real need to upscale it, then just don’t do it.
 It just bloats the file size of the pack and wastes your effort, pretty self explanatory.</li>
 </ol>

 ### **Tips**